nasa/fprime/Gds/README.md

 Thus, all of the structure of the Gds is created in one place, and can be easily modified.

 ## Classes
+The Gds back end is composed of several different data proecssing units.
+For most of the units described below, a base class describes the interface, and then subclasses implement the interface for specific data types (such as events, channels, etc).

 ### TCP Client
 The TCP client is simply a passthrough for data coming from the TCP Server and the F'